disco-network/odata-rdf-interface/README.md

     $ npm --production --prefix ./abnfjs install ./abnfjs
     $ npm --production --prefix ./rdfstore-js install ./rdfstore-js

-Apart of this, the dependencies are:
+Apart from this, the dependencies are:
  * the popular "connect" package

 # examples